MrW0ody/socialapp/README.md

 2 Make sure you have Docker and docker-compose installed.

+3 Build the containers using the command:

+    docker compose up -d —build

-3 Start the containers using the command:
+4 Start the containers using the command:

     docker-compose up -d